ghi-electronics/Docs/tinyclr/boards/mikro.md

 Learn more about Quail at:
 https://www.mikrobusnet.org/ and https://shop.mikroe.com/quail

 The Quail firmware is located [here](../downloads.md#quail).
-Follow the instructions at the [STM32 bootloader](../../hardware/loaders/stm32_bootloader.md) page to generate and load a DFU firmware file.
+To enter the DFU mode, press and hold the Boot button down while pressing and releasing the Reset button.
+Now, follow the instructions at the [STM32 bootloader](../../hardware/loaders/stm32_bootloader.md) page to generate and load a DFU firmware file.

 When done, your PC should detect a TinyCLR device.
 You are now ready to [start coding](../tutorials/intro.md)